ligato/cn-infra/docs/tutorials/01_hello-world.md

 # Tutorial: Hello World

-In this tutorial we will learn how to create simple plugin that prints "Hello World".
+In this tutorial we will create a simple Ligato control plane agent that contains a single `Helloworld` plugin that prints "Hello World" to the log.

-The plugin interface is defined as:
+We start with the plugin.
+Every plugin must implement the `Plugin` interface defined in the `github.com/cn-infra/infra` package:
 ```go
 type Plugin interface {
 	// Init is called in the agent`s startup phase.